-In a 2001 issue of Giant Robot, Wong Jing explained why he has yet to make a Hollywood film.
+In a 2001 issue (#23) of Giant Robot, Wong Jing explained why he has yet to make a Hollywood film.
 A film’s failure can affect the financing of his Hong Kong films.
 He also stated that John Woo is the only H.K. film director to have real success.
 Wong claimed that John was one of ten H.K. directors who made U.S. films.
 He didn’t list them, but I know that he means Corey Yuen Kwai, John Woo, Tony Leung Siu-Hung, Ringo Lam, Tsui Hark, Ronny Yu, Kirk Wong, Stanley Tong, Peter Chan and Leung Po-Chi.

-There is a difference between a film that is financed by a U.S. studio and a Chinese film which takes place in the West.
-No Retreat, No Surrender (featuring Jean-Claude Van Damme) is not a Hollywood movie despite having a primarily U.S. cast and crew.
-Enter the Dragon, despite having a Chinese atmosphere, is a Hollywood-financed production.
+There is a difference between a film that is financed by a U.S. studio and a Chinese-financed production that takes place in the West.
+No Retreat, No Surrender (a Seasonal production featuring Jean-Claude Van Damme) is not a Hollywood movie despite having a primarily U.S. cast and crew.
 Similarly, Mr. Nice Guy (a Jackie Chan movie directed by Sammo Hung) is not an Australian movie despite having a primarily Australian cast and crew.
-All of these movies were recorded in English.
+Both of these movies were recorded in English.
+Enter the Dragon, despite having a primarily Chinese cast, crew and setting, is a Hollywood-financed production.

-Despite Jing’s reticence, his best friend made a sojourn to the U.S. His name is Andrew Lau.
+Despite Wong Jing’s reticence, his best friend made a sojourn to the U.S. His name is Andrew Lau.
 His roles as producer and cinematographer made him a ghost director of Jing’s The Last Tycoon.
 The featured image of my article is a still from The Flock (a.k.a.
 Hunted).
 It stars Richard Gere and Claire Danes.
 It has a cameo courtesy of Avril Lavigne.
 Andrew was hired because Martin Scorsese remade Infernal Affairs and thanked him in his Oscar speech.
 Jing’s interview may be seen as dated given the above-average box office success of Ronny Yu’s Freddy vs. Jason.
 Alas, the latter’s career was short-lived as he became automatically associated with horror.

 Kirk Wong’s The Big Hit (starring Mark Wahlberg) was made in 1996 and shelved in 1997 before being released in 1998.
 It was moderately profitable i.e. it had the sort of commercial outcome which gets a small cult following instead of major fanfare.
 It’s one of those movies which comes and goes without causing much paranoia among competitors.
 I won’t give away how, but it had a plot point which involved breaking the ninth commandment – do not lie.

 Stanley Tong’s Mr. Magoo was made and released in 1997.
 Leslie Nielsen was miscast (Gene Hackman should’ve starred).
 It was a minor B.O. dud.
 It broke the eighth commandment – do not steal.
 The narrative should’ve been like a Rube Goldberg scenario instead of being a second-rate Bond-esque movie where Kelly Lynch played a character whose names were Marvel-ish alliterations.
-A much better title would’ve been Casualties of Causalities.
+A better title would’ve been Casualties of Causalities.